 From the Atlantic to the Black Sea

 Before taking on this journey Mike had never been away from home for longer than two weeks.
-He had no touring bike, he had no mobile phone, he was "not good at roadside repairs."
+He had no touring bike, he had no mobile phone, and he was "not good at roadside repairs".
 He was also 71 years old.

-"The people who knew me best," Mike said, "were sceptical – generally speaking I’m a nervous traveller."
-It was only after he read an article in April this year about the routes across Europe that the idea of cycling one of them took root.
+"The people who knew me best were sceptical – generally speaking I’m a nervous traveller," Mike said.
+It was only after he read an article in April this year about the routes across Europe that the idea of cycling one of them took hold.
 "The idea wouldn’t go away.
 I just wondered if I could."

-Most importantly Mike says to choose the path of least resistance.
+Then, on the ride itself, Mike says it's important to choose the path of least resistance.
 "Do it the way it suits you."

 In the end, was it an adventure?
 "It was an adventure.
-Just not particularly dramatic – dipping your hands into the Black Sea after travelling miles to be there... was an achievement."
+Just not particularly dramatic.
+But dipping my hands into the Black Sea after travelling miles to be there was an achievement."

-Mike is enjoying being at home after his time abroad and is planning to go back to his favourite stretches to cycle them again with Heather.
+Mike is enjoying being at home after his time abroad but he is planning to go back to his favourite stretches on the EuroVelo 6 to cycle them again with Heather.